liveoffline2021-max/christmas-countdown-privacy-policy/index.md

 You can also review or change your ad consent at any time via [Google’s consent revocation page](https://www.google.com/appconsent).

+## Privacy & Ads Consent

+For users in the EEA, UK, and Switzerland, you can review or change your ad consent at any time via [Google’s consent revocation page](https://www.google.com/appconsent).

+For US users (California, Virginia, Colorado), you can review or opt-out of personalized ads via [Google Ads Settings](https://www.google.com/settings/ads) and [consent revocation page](https://www.google.com/appconsent).

 This file contains the Privacy Policy in multiple languages.
 Click a language below to jump to it:

 ## Language Index